Goodbye 2025, and hello 2026! As we enter the new year, it’s time to make new goals, see new places, and try new things.

 If you’re interested in some outdoor fun this winter, the surrounding DMV area has a few noteworthy spots for snow tubing!

-- Harpers Ferry, West Virginia
+- Harpers Ferry, West Virginia – The longest snow tubing hill on the East Coast

-- Bryce Resrt, Basye VA
+- Bryce Resort, Basye, VA

-- Massanutten Resort, Massanutten Virginia
+- Massanutten Resort, Massanutten, Virginia

 11. Delight at the sights of this Winter Lantern Festival

 The popular Winter Lantern Festival is bringing its stunning display to the DMV, setting it aglow in a sight that’s not like any other!
-After dazzling New York City with 150,000 annual guests, 3 years in a row, the Winter Lantern Festival is now in the DMV for select days in January.

 13. Hit the gas at the Washington, D.C., Auto Show